Eng-abdelhamed/2026-Internship/Documentation/README.md

   - 3D transpose with explicit axis permutation
 - Kept `reShape` behavior unchanged and verified it still preserves element order.

+### Activation Functions

+Added activation-layer style tensor methods to the public API:

+- `relu()` for element-wise ReLU
+- `sigmoid()` using a numerically stable implementation
+- `tanh()` for hyperbolic tangent
+- `gelu()` using the fast sigmoid-based approximation: $GELU(x) = x \cdot \sigma(1.702x)$
+- `softmax(int dim = -1)` for stable softmax over either the whole tensor or a specified dimension

+The softmax implementation now supports multidimensional tensors, handles negative dimension indices, and uses max-subtraction before exponentiation for numerical stability.

 ### New Files Added and Changed

+- `Code/include/tensor.h`
+  - Added declarations for the activation methods and the dimension-aware softmax signature.

+- `Code/lib/Tensor_ActivationOps.cpp`
+  - Implemented the activation functions and the stable multidimensional softmax logic.

+- `Code/tests/test_tensor_activations.cpp`
+  - Added regression tests for ReLU, sigmoid, tanh, GELU, and softmax (including softmax over a specific dimension).

 - `Code/lib/tensor_shapeOps.cpp`
   - Rewrote `Transpose` to support arbitrary permutations for tensors of any rank.